-- 4.3 The required Prudential Indicators are as follows - Capital Expenditure Actual and Forecasts - estimated ratio of capital financing costs to the Net Revenue Budget - estimates of the incremental impact of capital investment decisions on Council Tax - Capital Financing Requirement - Gross Debt and the Capital Financing Requirement - authorised Limit for External Debt - operational Boundary for External Debt - Actual External Debt - Adoption of the CIPFA Code of Practice for Treasury Management - Interest Rate Exposures - Maturity Structure of Borrowing - Total Principal Sums Invested for periods longer than 364 days - 4.4 The County Council will approve the Prudential Indicators for a three year period alongside the annual Revenue Budget/Medium Term Financial Strategy at its February meeting each year.
+- 4.3 The required Prudential Indicators are as follows - Capital Expenditure Actual and Forecasts - estimated ratio of capital financing costs to the Net Revenue Budget - Capital Financing Requirement - Gross Debt and the Capital Financing Requirement - authorised Limit for External Debt - operational Boundary for External Debt - Actual External Debt - Interest Rate Exposures - Maturity Structure of Borrowing - Total Principal Sums Invested for periods longer than 365 days - 4.4 The County Council will approve the Prudential Indicators for a three year period alongside the annual Revenue Budget/Medium Term Financial Strategy at its February meeting each year.
 The Indicators will be monitored during the year and necessary revisions submitted as necessary via the Quarterly Performance and Budget Monitoring reports. - 4.5 In addition to the above formally required Prudential Indicators, the County Council has also set two local ones as follows: - (a) to cap Capital Financing costs to 10% of the net annual revenue budget; and - (b) a 30% limit on money market borrowing as opposed to borrowing from the Public Works Loan Board.